openUC2/UC2-GIT/MDK/Readme.md

 width="750">
 </p>

 Figure 1: The chart showing logical structure of building a UC2 setup.

 ### Concept of the cube

 The cube is the cornerstone of UC2 framework.
 Its purpose is to create a bridge between the toolbox and any external component.
 The cube itself is universal and thanks to the modular design of inserts, it can be adapted to any application.

 *   Interface to bridge UC2 to any external component
-*   Sidelength
+*   Sidelength ("50 mm" cube)
     *   Distance from hole to hole 40mm
     *   Distance from face to face is 49,8mm – to incorporate inprecision of the printer
 *   Beam-path goes perpendicular and through center of the cubes’ faces